joch/wordpress-docker/README.md

 ## Tmuxp workspace

-A predefined workspace if provided to easily get going.
+A predefined workspace is provided to easily get going.

 1. Install tmuxp (`sudo pip install tmuxp` on a Mac)
 1. Run `tmuxp load tmuxp.yml` (provided that you have tmux installed)
+1. A tmux session will be started with a vim window located in the plugins directory.
+The containers are started automatically in the second window.

 ## If you're new to Docker